Fort de Vaujours: History

 In 1870, France was partly occupied by the Prussian army.
 As a result of this defeat, the Séré de Rivières system of fortifications was built from 1874–1881 to defend Paris, consisting of 18 forts, five redoubts and 34 batteries.

 Construction started in 1876 on a roughly pentagonal fort with 48 artillery pieces and a garrison of 691 troops.
 Work was completed in 1882.
-The fort was updated in 1911 with a machine gun turret and a Mougin turret with two 155mm guns.
+The fort was updated in 1911 with a machine gun turret and a Mougin turret with two 155 mm guns.
 The Fort de Vaujours is unique in its association with two annexes connected by a covered way to the main fort.

 The fort's barracks were burned in 1944.
 In 1947 the Sevran explosives works used the facility.
 From 1955 the site was occupied by the CEA as a research center, which considerably modified the fort and its environs.
 The CEA conducted pyrotechnic experiments at the location, using shock tubes and similar apparatus to study high-pressure shock waves in uranium.
 The Vaujours facility closed in 1997.
 The CEA proposed to sell the property, but concerns about radioactive contamination have stalled the sale.

 The large trapezoidal fort's main armament was a twin 155 mm Mougin turret.
 The turret remains, but its guns have been removed.